Butovens/MDA-MI/README.md

 * the amount of emotional support in the home (HOMEEMO),
 * and gender (MALE; female = 0, male = 1).

 Note that there are about 33% data missing on READ4.
-There are complete data on all of the predictors.
+Data is complete on all of the predictors.